herrevilkitten/quip-getting-started-vue/README.md

 * There are two known CSP issues with the default configuration.
 They have been alleviated with some configuration and build changes.
 The changes (in `webpack.config.js` and `package.json`) are documented in their sections of this document.

+* There is sometimes a problem with UglifyJS when processing the code generated from Vue SFC.
+The long-term solution seems to involve updating UglifyJS and Webpack, but that is very involved.
+To get around this, you can set `NODE_ENV=development` in `package.json`.

 ## Create a new Quip project

 Because this guide modifies the default configuration, you should start by installing and running `create-quip-app`